Gamocosm/Gamocosm/README.md

 ### Database configuration
 Locate `pg_hba.conf`.
 On Fedora this is in `/var/lib/pgsql/data/`.
 This file tells postgresql how to authenticate users.
 Read about it on the [PostgreSQL docs][1].
-To restart postgresql: `(sudo) service postgresql restart` `config/database.yml` gets the database username from the environment variable `DATABASE_USER` (default "gamocosm").
+`config/database.yml` gets the database username from the environment variable `DATABASE_USER` (default "gamocosm").
 The default value in "env.sh.template" for `DATABASE_HOST` is blank, so if you don't change it Rails will use a local Unix socket connection.
 The postgres user you use must be a postgres superuser, as rails needs to enable the uuid extension.
 To create a postgres user "gamocosm":

-- Switch to the `postgres` user: `(sudo) su - postgres`
+- Switch to the `postgres` user: `(sudo) su --login postgres`.
-- Run `createuser --createdb --pwprompt --superuser gamocosm` (`createuser --help` for more info)
+- Run `createuser --createdb --pwprompt --superuser gamocosm` (`createuser --help` for more info).

-Depending on what method you want to use, add the following under the line that looks like `# TYPE DATABASE USER ADDRESS METHOD`.
+Depending on what method you want to use, in `pg_hba.conf` add the following under the line that looks like `# TYPE DATABASE USER ADDRESS METHOD`.

 - Type
 	- `local` (local Unix socket) or `host` (TCP connection)